DMParker1/DMParker1/README.md

 **Field-grounded medical geographer & anthropologist with strong epidemiological credentials** — equally at home with satellite data and community narratives.
 My work sits at the intersection of infectious disease, mobility, and marginality, with a growing emphasis on the spatial politics of health.

-This preserves my legitimacy in infectious disease epidemiology, aligns with my passion for geography and anthropology, and lays the foundation for my future as a public intellectual and author.

 ---

 ### Now